TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 ## REPL - Read, evaluate, print loops

-To access node's REPL enter the command node in the terminal.
+To access Node.js' REPL enter the command node in the terminal.
 The functionality is the same as that of the single line interpreter that is found in the console of browsers.
 To exit REPL, simply type .exit.

 ## Native Node Modules

-There are native modules that are included with nodejs "out of the box".
+There are native modules that are included with Node.js "out of the box".
 To access these they first have to be "required".
 An example would be the file system module which is needed to interact directly with the PCs file system.
 The code to require this module would be:

 ```JavaScript
 //jshint esversion:6